boyney123/awesome-eventbridge/README.md

 - [How to use EventBridge as a Cross-Account Event Backbone](https://dev.to/eoinsha/how-to-use-eventbridge-as-a-cross-account-event-backbone-5fik) - A  post by [Eoin Shanaghy](https://twitter.com/eoins) explaining how we can utilise EventBridge and share events cross accounts.
 Worth a read if you are using multiple AWS accounts and want to share events between them.

-- [Sending Amazon EventBridge events to private endpoints in a VPC](https://aws.amazon.com/blogs/compute/sending-amazon-eventbridge-events-to-private-endpoints-in-a-vpc/) - A great blog post by Emily Shea explaning how you can send events to private APIs in a VPC.
+- [Sending Amazon EventBridge events to private endpoints in a VPC](https://aws.amazon.com/blogs/compute/sending-amazon-eventbridge-events-to-private-endpoints-in-a-vpc/) - A great blog post by Emily Shea explaining how you can send events to private APIs in a VPC.

 ## Tools